How The Whole Trump Impeachment Process Works

 It’s unclear how long proceedings could take.

-Each impeachment inquiry is different but based on the most recently pursued impeachment, that of Bill Clinton in 1998, we can assume that the entire process — from inquiry to House vote — could take as little as two months.
+Each impeachment inquiry is different but based on the pace of this current investigation, as well as the most recently pursued impeachment (of Bill Clinton in 1998), we can assume that the entire process — from inquiry to House vote — could take as little as two months.
 In Clinton’s case, impeachment proceedings began in early October 1998, and he was officially impeached by mid-December after a majority House vote.

-Given that the General Election isn’t until November 3, 2020, it’s very plausible that an impeachment vote could happen well before next year.
+Given that the General Election isn’t until November 3, 2020, it’s very plausible that Trump's impeachment could be determined well before next year.

 If Trump is impeached, will he still be president?